The co-curricular opportunities (non-sport) offered across both campuses at St Luke's are:

 JUNIOR (Dee Why): Junior Concert Band, Year 3 Band Program, Junior String Ensemble, Junior Chorale, Infants Chorale, Individual Performances and Recitals

 Since the first Musical Production in 1993, the Music Department has staged: The Importance of Being Earnest, Annie Get Your Gun, Bye Bye Birdie, Away, Calamity Jane, Pirates of Penzance, Oliver, Beauty and the Beast, The Wizard of Oz, Disney's Aladdin Jnr, My Fair Lady, Little Shop of Horrors, Seussical the Musical and most recently Lion King Jr.

 At both Dee Why and Bayview campuses, individual music tuition is available, before, during or after school on a variety of musical instruments.
 Lessons are scheduled throughout the school day on both a rotational and permanent basis.

 Some instruments are available for hire through the School.

-To register for Individual Music Tuition, please refer to the Wiki on the Edumate Portal.
+To register for Individual Music Tuition, please refer to the St Luke's Portal.

 Drama is included as part of the regular timetabled curriculum for all Junior School students, and all students in Years 7 & 8.
 In addition, the School offers additional Drama opportunities as part of the co-curricular program.